eastgenomics/eggd_vcf_qc/README.md

 <!-- dx-header -->
-# dnanexus_vcf_QC (DNAnexus Platform App)
+# eggd_vcf_qc (DNAnexus Platform App)

 ## What does this app do?
-This app runs a python script to perform simple vcf QC.
+This app runs a python script to calculate the mean het, mean hom and het:hom ratio of non reference variants in a given vcf.

 ## What are typical use cases for this app?
 This app should be executed stand-alone or as part of a DNAnexus workflow for a single sample.